davidgfnet/nginx_totp_auth/README.md

 `hostname` must match the hostname for the vhost in the nginx configuration.
 Then for each entry a list of users can be defined with their username, password and totp secret (base32 encoded string).
+Can also specify optional advanced option for TOTP digits and period.
 The duration is the cookie lifetime in seconds.

 For TOTP Only mode, all users (totp secrets) are tried, any one matches will pass the authentication.